KQM-git/TCL/docs/characters/pyro/klee.md

 **Notes**

 * This Energy is not affected by ER.
-* This Energy can proc vs enemy shields
+* This Energy can proc vs enemy shields.

 </TabItem>
 </Tabs>